 Juicing… the key to true health or just another diet fad?
 Well the truth is, neither of those statements is 100% correct.
 Juicing has become a lot more popular over the years; marketing research showed that from 2011 to 2012, the sale of juicers increased by 71%!
+Analysts are also forecasting that the global juicer market will grow at a CAGR of 8% through the 2019 to 2023 period.
 It makes sense that everyone is excited to try juicing because it does have a lot of health benefits, but it also shouldn’t be your only source of nutrition.

 What is juicing?